RakibRyan/is_this_cell_taken__project_zomboid_map_mod/README.md

 This mod will help you find out if a cell already has a map mod on it or not.

+It's easier to just find the mods folder (the id in the URL) and open it, go mods > Over the River - Secondary Route > media > maps > Over The River Secondary Route and just look at the numbers on the lotheader files.

 ## Version 0.4  work in progress

 Add support when hovered over the cell it shows cell location and maps that occupy that cell.